 Points of interest

 Tamástslikt Cultural Institute, Wildhorse Resort & Casino, Wildhorse Golf Course, Nix-yá-wii Warriors Memorial, Crow’s Shadow Institute of the Arts, Indian Lake Recreation Area, seasonal upland gamebird and turkey hunting

 History and culture

 The traditional religion of the tribes is called “Washat” or “Seven Drums.”
-Native languages are still spoken by some, and a language preservation program is helping to reestablish the languages.
+Native languages are still spoken, and a language preservation program is helping to re-establish the languages.

-2013–2015: Chairman Gary Burke, General Council Chair Alan Crawford, Vice-Chair Leo Stewart, Treasurer Aaron Hines, Secretary N. Kathryn Brigham, Members at Large: Armand Minthorn, Justin Quaempts, Bob Shippentower and Woodrow Star
+2015–2017: Chairman Gary Burke, General Council Chair Alan Crawford, Vice-Chair Jeremy Wolf, Treasurer Rosenda Shippentower, Secretary David Close, Members at Large: Armand Minthorn, Justin Quaempts, Aaron Ashley and Woodrow Star